Kubota makes a zero-turn that competes with the best zero-turns on the market. That doesn’t mean it will never have problems.

 SOLUTION: Test your Kubota solenoid by following the steps here.
 Replace your solenoid if it is found to be bad.

-15. Faulty Charging System on a Kubota Zero Turn
+15. Faulty Charging System

 While the charging system isn’t the main reason a Kubota zero-turn mower won’t start, it can contribute to a weak battery that prevents the mower from starting.